Chilled-bot/chilled-bot.github.io/README.md

 # [Chilledbot.tk](https://chilledbot.tk)
-Repositorie of the ChilledBot website
+Repository of the ChilledBot website